cboettig/ews-review/manuscript-w-refs.md

 Barnosky et al. 2012, Scheffer et al. 2012), it is by no means the only mechanism.

+*Map out the paper.
+Needs flushing out more -CB*

 Here we review a variety of mechanisms that may lead to rapid (or "catastrophic") regime shifts in ecological systems, as well as mechanisms that generate observations of CSD.
-We illustrate that these phenomena do not overlap in many cases.
-We then discuss the conditions under which CSD and other warning signals may be reliably used, and the supporting evidence neccessary to establish whether they are appropriate to specific contexts.
+We illustrate that not all rapid shifts exhibit CSD, and not all observations of CSD involve rapid shifts.
+Thus the issue of determining early warning signals is really two-fold: first, identify classes of systems where CSD is expected and conversely systems that may undergo shifts without CSD, and then second to determine appropriate statistical tools to look at CSD.
+In this paper we review both aspects of the overall question.

 Relationships between Regime Shifts, Bifurcations, and CSD
 ==========================================================

+*Should we drop the Bifurcations circle?
+Would a different third circle be useful? -CB*

+*I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
+We kind of jump into each of the examples without a lot of "so what".
+Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB*

 In Figure 1 we illustrate the domains of overlap between three distinct stes of phenomena.
 The first, *rapid regime shifts* are abrupt changes in system